9506hqwy/redmine_changeset_relation/README.md

 ## Configuration

 1. Create issue's custom field.
+   Issue's custom field visibility is `to any users`.

-2. Set custom field in project repository setting.
+2. Set custom field at repository tab on project settings.

 3. If re-create relation, Click [OK] on popup after clicking save button.

+4. Input reference value into custom field on issue editing.
+   Changeset that commit message has same reference value is related to the issue.

 ## Tested Environment